Constitution of the Student Government Association

-A.) Serves as custodians of all records of all Senate and executive Committee meetings and handles all Senate and Student Government Association correspondence.
+A.) Serves as custodian of all records of all Senate and executive Committee meetings and handles all Senate and Student Government Association correspondence.

-D.) Is responsible for the distribution of all organization correspondence.
+C.) Is responsible for the distribution of all organizational coorespondence.

-E.) Records all votes of the Executive Board and Senate.
+D.) Records all votes of the Executive Board and Sentate.

 Section 4.
 Treasurer

-A.) Verify if receipts are acceptable with procurement services.
+A.) Verify that receipts are acceptable with procurement services.

-C.) Serves as the chairman of the budget and finance committee with full voting power on that committee.
+C.) Serves as the chairman of the budget committee with full voting power on that commiteee.

-D.) Serve as the student representative of the University’s Budget Advisory Committee.
+D.) Serve as the student representative of the University’s Budget Advisor.

 Section 5.
 Parliamentarian